jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 10 - GDPR.md

 ##### B.4 System Security

 Implement appropriate technical and organisational measures to protect systems, technologies and digital services that process personal data from cyber attack.

+Whilst the GDPR requires a risk-based approach, typical expected examples of security measures you could take include:

+- Tracking and recording of all assets that process personal data, including end user devices and removable media.
+- Minimising the opportunity for attack by configuring technology appropriately, minimising available services and controlling connectivity.

+###### B.5 Staff awareness & training

+You give staff appropriate support to help them manage personal data securely, including the technology they use.
+This includes relevant training and awareness as well as provision of the tools they need to effectively undertake their duties in ways that support the security of personal data.

+Staff should be provided with support to ensure that they do not inadvertently process personal data (e.g. by sending it to the incorrect recipient).

+#### Minimise impact of incidents

+- Measures to detect security events
+- Resilience of proic